 These places should all have ATMs on site or nearby for those caught out without cash-money.

-Both these beignet-and-powdered-sugar pushers are open 24 hours, both are businesses that go back decades, and both serve a signature item that costs under $3.
-Even if you add in a cafe au lait, the average check is well under ten bucks.
-Cafe du Monde, especially, is insanely busy with hundreds of visitors every day.
+This beignet-and-powdered-sugar spot is open 24 hours.
+With signature items that cost under $3, even if you add in a cafe au lait, the average check is well under ten bucks.
+Cafe du Monde is insanely busy with hundreds of visitors every day.
 So bring a $5 or $10 bill with you for some fried treats and/or New Orleans’ signature chicory coffee drink.

 Guy’s, located at 5259 Magazine St., is an old school neighborhood po-boy shop.
 They’ve got the standard roast beef, fried shrimp, and fried catfish; get ‘em dressed, and they are enormous.
 Try the pork chop po-boy if you’re in the mood for something different, and check out the tasty but often overlooked daily specials.
 Po-boys are available in large and small sizes, so the amount of cash you’ll need will depend on your appetite, though $10-20 should do.